 1. IntroductionThis tutorial will be guiding you through the steps to learning how to import your own models in Super Smash Bros.
 Ultimate.
 This tutorial presumes you are importing over a character due to complexity, but this will work on any standard game model such as items or Assist Trophies as well as Custom Stage models.
 If you wish to use Blender instead of 3DS max, there is a separate guide for Blender users here.

 1.1.
 Some Notes Before StartingThis tutorial assumes you have an exploitable Switch and are capable of modding the game and know how to install mods.

-This tutorial assumes you have experience interacting with the 3DS Max viewport.
+This tutorial assumes you have experience interacting with the 3DS Max viewport and other basics.
 If not, there are plenty of guides out there, such as this one.

 Please do not release unfinished work as a full mod.
-Also do not submit a work in progress for mods you have not started.
-If you require help with that mod, the recommended option is to ask in the Smash Ultimate Modding Hub Discord (link is on the front page of the Ultimate section here), but making a help thread also works.
+Also, do not submit a work in progress for mods you have not started.
+If you need help with your mods, the recommended option is to ask in the Smash Ultimate Modding Group, but making a help thread is another option.